Veradigm (NASDAQ:MDRX) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Veradigm (NASDAQ:MDRX – Free Report) in a report published on Friday.
-The brokerage issued a hold rating on the software maker’s stock.
+StockNews.com assumed coverage on shares of Veradigm (NASDAQ:MDRX – Free Report) in a research report sent to investors on Saturday morning.
+The firm issued a hold rating on the software maker’s stock.

-A number of other equities analysts also recently issued reports on the company.
-Deutsche Bank Aktiengesellschaft reiterated a hold rating and set a $10.00 price target (down previously from $15.00) on shares of Veradigm in a research note on Tuesday, March 19th.
-Royal Bank of Canada cut their target price on Veradigm from $22.00 to $11.00 and set an outperform rating on the stock in a research report on Friday, January 19th.
-Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $11.25.
+Separately, Deutsche Bank Aktiengesellschaft reiterated a hold rating and issued a $10.00 target price (down previously from $15.00) on shares of Veradigm in a report on Tuesday, March 19th.
+Five analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Veradigm has a consensus rating of Hold and a consensus target price of $11.25.

 Check Out Our Latest Stock Analysis on MDRX